 Searches are typically ordered the day before or the day of the scheduled hearing.
 Check with the offices for up-to-date information on when and how to order these searches.

 You are required to submit judgment and mortgage searches from every county where you have lived for the past five years.
 If you've lived in counties other than Centre County, you'll need to contact those filing offices.
 They typically require that you make the request in writing, accompanied by payment.
-If you have to get proof from other counties, start early.
-It can take a couple of weeks to get the documentation.
+If you need proof from other counties, start early.
+It can take several weeks to get the documentation.

 - Process step 7: Hearing